RahulKodate/RahulKodate/README.md

 - 🌍 Implemented a comprehensive disaster management network in the United States of America, bringing together governmental and non-governmental organizations to enhance disaster preparedness and response capabilities at the city level.
 - 👥 Facilitated stakeholder engagement and collaboration through the DMN project, ensuring the involvement of relevant parties and target groups to address specific disaster risks and climate change effects unique to the United States.
-- 🎯 Aligned project objectives with the governance framework, focusing on activities that support priorities such as understanding disaster risk, strengthening disaster risk governance, and enhancing disaster preparedness through partnerships, collaboration, and the development of operational mechanisms.
+- 🎯 Aligned project objectives with the governance framework, focusing